udy11/basic/README.md

-# Archive of some basic helpful codes
+# Some of basic helpful codes

 Mostly in Fortran-95, C++ and Python-3